 A Mid-Century Multi-Level Home Gets a Modern Update

 Today, we’re revealing one of our latest projects: the full remodel of the main level at Brittany Road.
 Built in 1957, the mid-century modern multi-level home had some nice features (a spacious living room, tons of natural light, and a fireplace).
 However, it lacked modern updates throughout.
 And while it was clear that the owners had great taste in contemporary furniture, paired with the outdated space, it felt out of place.
 They wanted a change from their cramped kitchen, sectioned-off floor plan, and outdated woodwork and flooring.
-So, we set to work.

 Pin this image for easy reference!

 BEFORE – Living Room

 In the original main level, the living room, dining room, and kitchen functioned as completely different spaces.
 The result felt closed off and much smaller than it actually was.
 The living room needed a modern upgrade in style and functionality.
-The barely used wood-burning fireplace wall was covered in outdated wood paneling around the fireplace and, strangely, around each doorway as well.
-In addition, it had a wood-burning fireplace that didn’t get used as frequently as the family would have liked.
+The barely used wood-burning fireplace wall was covered in outdated wood paneling.
 The family had their television on the back wall opposite the fireplace, so it was difficult to both enjoy a fire and a movie or TV show simultaneously.

 BEFORE – Dining Room

-The dining room, located in the corner between the living room and kitchen, was fairly straightforward.
-However, it was outdated in style.
+The dining room, located in the corner between the living room and kitchen, was fairly straightforward, but outdated.
 The light fixture, too, was 1990s in style and needed an update.
 Furthermore, the glass door to the backyard was small and blocked the potential for much more light in the space.
 Overall, it lacked the open concept our clients were craving.